N-Jaro/MAML-Demo/README.md

 - `MAML-w-mem/`: This directory contains the MAML implementation with the Spatial-Temporal Memory (ST-Mem) module for streamline network delineation.

-- `data/`: This directory (not present in the current version) will contain the necessary datasets used for the streamline delineation task.
-Due to data size limitations, the complete dataset may not be provided, but instructions on how to access or preprocess the data will be included.

-- `results/`: This directory (not present in the current version) will store the model outputs, evaluation metrics, and any visualization results generated during the experiments.

-- `docs/`: This directory (not present in the current version) will contain any additional documentation, papers, or presentations related to the project.

 ## Getting Started

 As the code is a work in progress, detailed instructions for getting started with each folder (MAML and MAML-w-mem) will be provided within the respective folders.
 This will include information on data preprocessing, model configurations, and how to execute the code for experiments.